adamhorden/Infrastructure-Projects/electrics.md

 Work for 2nd/3rd November
 =========================

-- Get 3phase forom DB1 to DB2 to complete 3 phase work
+- Get 3phase forom DB1 to DB2 to complete 3 phase work  [postponed]
 - Finish lighting work in green room
-  - Put the main light onto the switch
+  - Put the main light onto the switch [done]
-  - Pull new cables for toilet and sink area
+  - Pull new cables for toilet and sink area [done]
-  - Work out if any landlord lighting is still on there
+  - Work out if any landlord lighting is still on there [done]
-- Get lighting (normal and EM) to the dark room
+- Get lighting (normal and EM) to the dark room [done]
-  - Add switch and wiska box into dark room
+  - Add switch and wiska box into dark room [done]
 - Put light up in toilet area
+- Move CNC lighting to new wiring [done]
 - Put new light up in CNC room
 - Put light(s) up in weldy area
-- Wire in new sockets added to end of dado circuit
+- Wire in new sockets added to end of dado circuit [done]
 - Add single socket into classroom for future work (and term current cable)
 - Finish sockets in weldy
 - Finish dado rail sockets